pizzadudez/VladAlbert/src/content/hero.md

 subtitle: I design and build web apps.
 ---

-I'm a *full stack software developer* based in Romania, specializing in creating well designed websites and applications.
+I'm a *full stack software developer* based in Romania, specializing in creating well-designed websites and applications.